pycontribs/ruyaml/README.rst

 :repository:    https://github.com/pycontribs/ruyaml.git
 :pypi:          https://pypi.org/project/ruyaml/

-*The 0.16.13 release was the last that will tested to be working on Python 2.7.
+*The 0.16.13 release was the last that was tested to be working on Python 2.7.
 The 0.17 series will still be tested on Python 3.5, but the 0.18 will not.
 The 0.17 series will also stop support for the old PyYAML functions, so a `YAML()` instance will need to be created.*